Why Choose Masters Countertops?

 a) Quartz is very different from natural Quartzite.
 Quartz is an engineered material, primarily made of 93%-97% Quartz agglomerate mixed with resins and binders making it a strong and durable product.

-b) Quartz designs and patterns are constantly evolving and becoming more & more realistic, with advanced manufacturing technology.
+b) Quartz designs and patterns are constantly evolving and becoming more and more realistic, with advanced manufacturing technology.
 Quartz is designed to give the look of marble and other desired patterns, with very low maintenance.

 c) Natural Quartzite is a metamorphic rock that starts as quartz-based sandstone.
 Quartzite has natural marble like unique patterns and colorations while being very dense and strong.
 As Quartzite is not as abundant as other popular natural stone, and usually starts at a higher price point.